quii/learn-go-with-tests/generics.md

 So what's the problem?

 By using `interface{}` the compiler can't help us when writing our code, because we're not telling it anything useful about the types of things passed to the function.
-Try comparing two different types,
+Try comparing two different types.

 ```go
 AssertNotEqual(1, "1")